Lexus UX 250h interior, dashboard & comfort

 Infotainment, apps & sat nav

 For cars without Apple or Android software, or for buyers without a compatible smartphone, you're forced to make do with Lexus's clunky infotainment, which sees the car’s features controlled by a complicated touchpad on the centre console.
-It uses a mouse-like cursor system, which makes it really tricky to operate – jumping from left to right and top to bottom as you attempt to scroll through your list of favoured radio stations.
+It uses a mouse-like cursor system, which makes it really tricky to operate – jumping from left to right and top to bottom as you attempt to scroll through your list of favoured radio stations, even while stationary.
 The built-in navigation system is painfully unintuitive, too.

 In This Review